 Alimony/Spousal Support Attorney in NH

 Any divorce process entails great changes that can impact the finances, logistics, and the lifestyle of everyone involved.
 During a divorce, it is vital to take the necessary steps to protect your rights and also your finances.
 A skilled attorney who can negotiate and fight for a fair resolution can help both parties handle the alimony issues that may arise during a divorce.
-The Law Office of Joseph M. Annutto can help you navigate any alimony issue as we fight to protect your financial future.
+Attorney The Joseph M. Annutto is a divorce lawyer in Nashua NH t can help you navigate any alimony issue as we fight to protect your financial future.

 There is no set alimony formula in New Hampshire.
 This means the judge has a great deal of discretion to award the amount of alimony in any case based on the facts of that individual case.
 There are many factors a judge will weigh when deciding the amount and duration of a spousal support award.
 Some of the common factors judges consider are: